FreezeFish/MicrobeDetectionEvaluation/README.md

 ##Tools:
 install.sh: download the related files and install them. <br>
-run.sh: run three easy analysis example.
+run.sh: run three easy analysis examples.

 ##Contact
 Any question could be sent to the following e-mail: